ajvanderhorst/PhysicsCapstoneGW/Classes.md

 # Class Materials & Grading Rubrics

-_These class materials and grading rubrics have been made suitable for more general use outside of one particular university._
+_These class materials and grading rubrics have been changed for general use outside of one particular university._

 #### Class 1